Dushanbe: Rail transport

 The first rail line in Dushanbe, which was 245 km long, was built from 1926 to 1929 and opened on 10 September 1929 from Vhadat to Dushanbe to Termez that ultimately connected Dushanbe with Moscow.
 In 1933 and 1941, two other narrow-gauge railroad lines were laid from Dushanbe, to Gulpista and Kurgan-Tyube.
 In 2002, a new railroad administration took over that modernized the system.

-Today, Tajikistan's principal railways are in the southern region and connect Dushanbe with the industrial areas of the Gissar and Vakhsh valleys and with Uzbekistan, Turkmenistan, Kazakhstan and Russia.
+Today, Tajikistan's principal railways are in the southern region and connect Dushanbe with the industrial areas of the Hisar and Vakhsh valleys and with Uzbekistan, Turkmenistan, Kazakhstan and Russia.
 Tajikistan's railways are owned and operated by Tajik Railway.
 In the early 2000s, a new railway line from Dushanbe to Gharm to Jirghatol was constructed that would connect the country to Russia, Kazakhstan, and Kyrgyzstan while not going through Uzbekistan due to contemporary geopolitical tensions.
 A proposed line from Dushanbe to Herat and Mashad is also being promoted by the government.
 On 18 June 2018, the first railway between Dushanbe and Astana, the capital of Kazakhstan, completed its trip through Uzbekistan's Karakalpakstan region.
 Tajikistan's northern railway system remains isolated from its other railway lines, including those of Dushanbe.
 There is also a service from Dushanbe to Khujand and the northern Uzbek town of Pakhtaabad.